 - This option is restricted to root domains only.
 If you have an example.wordpress.com site, this method is not for you.

 But why worry about the www vs non-www issue in the first place?
-Thing is, some of your backlinks may be pointing to your www version, while some could be going to the non-www version.
+The thing is, some of your backlinks may be pointing to your www version, while some could be going to the non-www version.

 Depending on your content management system, the URLs it generates may be “pretty” like this one: